NiGhTTraX/strong-mock/README.md

 ### Verifying expectations

-Since all mocks are strict, meaning that an unexpected call will throw, you probably want, at the end of your test, to verify that all expectations have been met.
-You can do that by simply calling the `verify` function.
+Calling `verify(mock)` will make sure that all expectations set on `mock` have been met.
+If not, the function will throw an error and print the unmet expectations.

 ```typescript
 const fn = mock<(x: number) => number>();